 Back to grilled crostinis.
 They’re simple to do and can be done any number of ways.
 This is an overview of how to make them.
-Feel free to try your own combos of herbs and cheese and bread.
+Feel free to try your own combos of herbs and cheeses and breads.

 Grilled Crostinis Ingredients:

-1 baguette of soft sided bread (crusty bread will be get very hard, so make sure to go with soft sided bread).
+- 1 baguette of soft sided bread (crusty bread will get very hard, so make sure to go with soft sided).

 No amounts here on the ingredients as each ingredient needs to be enough to cover the bread.
 You’ll understand in a few moments.